Vermonster/cqf-recommendations/input/pagecontent/interactive-cds.md

-Interactive CDS is a process whereby the clinician facing user interface prompts for required data ([CPG Case Feature]())  via a questionnaire and questionnaire response in order to evaluate the applicability of clinical guideline recommendations ([CPG Plan Definition]()).
+Interactive CDS is a process whereby the clinician facing user interface prompts for required data ([CPG Case Feature]())  via a form in order to evaluate the applicability of clinical guideline recommendations ([CPG Plan Definition]()).

 ### PlanDefinition $apply with questionnaire generation

-Questionnaire generation may be enabled for PlanDefinition/$apply to elicit user feedback on required data elements as follows:
+Questionnaire generation may be enabled for PlanDefinition/$apply to elicit user input on required data elements as follows:

-1. For each PlanDefinition with action.input, call [StructureDefinition/$questionnaire](https://hl7.org/fhir/R4/structuredefinition-operation-questionnaire.html) in minimal mode (differentialOnly=true)
+1. For each case feature definition referenced from PlanDefinition action.input, call [StructureDefinition/$questionnaire](https://hl7.org/fhir/R4/structuredefinition-operation-questionnaire.html) in minimal mode (differentialOnly=true).
+Recurse over nested plan definitions to include all case features.

-2. For each set of questions generated in step 1, add these as group items to the questionnaire to produce a single questionnaire.
-The process should conceptually align with [Questionnaire/$assemble](https://hl7.org/fhir/uv/sdc/OperationDefinition-Questionnaire-assemble.html) and conform to [SDC Extractable Questionnaire](http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-extr-defn), although the methodology may differ.
+2. Add each set of questions from step 1 (each corresponding to a case feature) as group items in a questionnaire to produce a single questionnaire.
+The questionnaire should conform to [SDC Populatable Questionnaire - Expression](http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-pop-exp) and [SDC Extractable Questionnaire - Definition](http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-extr-defn) and should align with the expected output of [Questionnaire/$assemble](https://hl7.org/fhir/uv/sdc/OperationDefinition-Questionnaire-assemble.html), although the assembly process may differ.

-3. To build a pre-populated QuestionnaireResponse containing the Questionnaire from Step 2, call [Questionnaire/$populate](https://hl7.org/fhir/uv/sdc/OperationDefinition-Questionnaire-populate.html)
+3. Build a pre-populated QuestionnaireResponse containing the Questionnaire from Step 2 by calling [Questionnaire/$populate](https://hl7.org/fhir/uv/sdc/OperationDefinition-Questionnaire-populate.html) using [SDC expression based population](https://hl7.org/fhir/uv/sdc/populate.html#exp-pop)

 4. Pause for user input to either

-   1. Change the QuestionnaireResponse and proceed to Steps 3 and 4; Or
+   1. Change the QuestionnaireResponse and proceed to Steps 5 and 6; Or

    2. Select recommendations from the RequestGroup and end they apply cycle

-5. If the QuestionnaireResponse is updated, call [QuestionnaireResponse/$extract](https://hl7.org/fhir/uv/sdc/OperationDefinition-QuestionnaireResponse-extract.html) to create new resources based on QuestionnaireResponse from Steps 3 and 4
+5. If the QuestionnaireResponse is updated, call [QuestionnaireResponse/$extract](https://hl7.org/fhir/uv/sdc/OperationDefinition-QuestionnaireResponse-extract.html) using [SDC definition based extraction](https://hl7.org/fhir/uv/sdc/extraction.html#definition-extract) to create new resources based on QuestionnaireResponse from Steps 3 and 4

 6. If there are new resources from Step 5, pass to the context and call [PlanDefinition/$apply](https://build.fhir.org/ig/HL7/cqf-recommendations/OperationDefinition-cpg-plandefinition-apply.html).
 The cycle repeats.